A huge ecosystem of connected devices, named the Internet of Things, has been expanding over the globe for the last two decades.

 CAN (Campus/Corporate Area Network) — a network that unites smaller local area networks within a limited geographical area (enterprise, university).

-MAN (Metropolitan Area Network) — a big network for a certain metropolitan area powered by the microwave transmission technology.
+MAN (Metropolitan Area Network) — a big network for a certain metropolitan area powered by microwave transmission technology.

 WAN (Wide Area Network) — a network that exists over a large-scale geographical area and unites different smaller networks, including LANs and MANs.